Skip to main content

 The Benefits of Having a “Socially Active” Workforce

-ESPECIALLY if you’re going to leverage employee advocacy 🔥
+ESPECIALLY if you’re going to leverage employee advocacy.

-But, for the unacquainted:
+For the unacquainted:

 Employee advocacy is the promotion of a company or its products/services by the people who work for the company.
-You can learn everything you need to know from our ultimate guide to employee advocacy.

-The employee advocacy trend has exploded over the past few years.
-When the pandemic came along and networking shifted to 100% digital, brands and professionals the world over began to realize the potential of employee advocacy.
+When the pandemic caused networking to become 100% digital, brands and professionals the world over began to see the potential of employee advocacy.

 Marketers realized they could elevate brand awareness through their employees, salespeople were able to adopt social selling, HR teams found a new way to showcase their company culture… the list goes on! 😎

-Employee advocacy allows you to communicate with your key audiences in the most authentic and transparent way possible; through the people behind the brand!
+Employee advocacy allows you to communicate with your key audiences in the most authentic and transparent way possible – through the people behind the brand!

 • Brand messages reach up to 561% further when shared by employees.